jmfp/jmfp/README.md

 ### Hi there 👋
-My name is Jessie and I am a senior in Computer Science at Colorado Technical University.
-I'm finally coming around to join GitHub actively in hope to increase my networking and communication skills, along with my engineering skills of course!
+My name is Jessie and I have a bachelors degree in Computer Science at Colorado Technical University.
+I'm currently searching an entry level frontend engineering job in web development.
+Here are a few of my portfolio projects for you to check out.
+Thanks for yoour time!

 <!--
 **jmfp/jmfp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.